duckdb/pg_duckdb/docs/motherduck.md

 Any tables that you already had in MotherDuck are automatically available in Postgres.
 Since DuckDB and MotherDuck allow accessing multiple databases from a single connection and Postgres does not, we map database+schema in DuckDB to a schema name in Postgres.

-The default MotherDuck database will be easiest to use (see below for details).
-If you want to specify which MotherDuck database is used as your default database, then you can also add the following line to your `postgresql.conf` file:
+The default MotherDuck database will be easiest to use (see below for details), by default this is `my_db`.
+If you want to specify which MotherDuck database is your default database, then you can also add the following line to your `postgresql.conf` file:

 ```ini
 duckdb.motherduck_default_database = 'your_motherduck_database_name'